Adam Gabriel

-Adam Gabriel (born 28 May 2001) is a Czech professional footballer who plays as a right-back for Danish Superliga club Midtjylland and the Czech Republic national team.
+Adam Gabriel (born 28 May 2001) is a Czech professional footballer who plays as a right-back for Czech First League club Viktoria Plzeň and the Czech Republic national team.

 Club career

 Gabriel began his career in the youth ranks at SK Zbraslav, before moving to Sparta Prague.
 On 10 August 2021, Gabriel made his debut for Sparta Prague, coming on as an 84th-minute substitute in the UEFA Champions League against Monaco.

 On 30 May 2022, Gabriel signed for Hradec Králové, with Jan Mejdr going in the opposite direction.

 Gabriel moved to Denmark on 23 August 2023 and joined Midtjylland on a five-year contract.

 He scored his first goal for the club in a 2–1 home win over Lyngby Boldklub.

+On 28 August 2026, Gabriel signed a three-year contract with Czech First League club Viktoria Plzeň.

 International career

 Having represented the Czech Republic at under-19 and under-21 levels, Gabriel debuted for Czech Republic national team in a friendly match against Armenia on 26 March 2024.